Who are we?

 For more details contact:

 Secretary: David Wilson Tel 01630 685305 or email

 Download our latest information as PDF files:

-We’ve improved the way-marking of all the local paths, and some further afield too – e.g. those heading towards Fauls, and also improved many stiles – but the more help we have, the more we can do!
+We’ve improved the way-marking of nearly all local paths, and some further afield too, and also improved many stiles – also adding dog gates.
+But the more help we have, the more we can do!

 When it comes to stiles, the photos below show some of our ‘before’ and ‘after’ work, first at a stile in Wollerton, then one at Hodnet, where we also wanted to improve access for dogs.

 – WALK LEAFLETS

 We have also produced ten local walk leaflets, plus a leaflet containing general information and a brief summary of all our walks.
 Hardcopies are available from Hodnet’s Village Store, the Bear Hotel and other local outlets – including Market Drayton Library.
 You can download copies from the Local Walk Leaflet page in this website’s Tourism section.

 Our 1st ‘big project’ was undoubtedly working with Shropshire Council/Hodnet Parish Council and a local landowner to help create a permissive footpath between Hodnet and Marchamley.
 Community support for this seemed strong, as evidenced by the results of the Parish Plan exercise of a few years ago, and a specific Parish Council questionnaire on this matter issued at the end of 2011.